2. Maxwell eigenmode extraction of a meandered resonator designed using Qiskit Metal

 qtcad_renderer.run_qtcad("eigs")

-This will generate a JSON file qtcad_data.json
+This will generate a JSON file qtcad_data.json which will be used to

-configure QTCAD and run the simulation, which will output the Maxwell eigenmodes
+configure QTCAD and run the simulation.

-into the file qtcad_output_eigs.pickle
+into the file qtcad_output_eigs.pickle.

 Note